In Singapore, bus services fares are calculated based on total distance traveled in kilometres.

 Readers Unavailable – Please Pay Cash

 In the event that the EZ-Link readers are faulty and unable to accept payments for the bus fare, the following discounted cash fares for all passengers apply.
+However, with the Bus Contracting Model implemented from September 2016, Buses with all its Entry EZ-Link readers faulty are not permitted to operate on revenue service.

 |Type / Category||Adult||Senior Citizen||Student||Workfare Transport Concession||Persons With Disabilities|